GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.md

   Gain maximum performance from your hardware by modifying your windows operating system, disabling unnecessary background processes, preventing unwanted data tracking, prioritizing tasks, stabilizing your network connection, reducing latency and frame drops and more.

+- **Option2**

+  Text

+- **Option3**

+  Text

-- **Highest Performance Power Plan**
+- **Power Plan**

-  Experience peak performance with a tailored power management profile, ideal for gamers and users engaged in resource-intensive tasks.
-This power plan pushes your system to operate at its absolute maximum capacity during the most demanding scenarios.
+  Experience peak performance, higher frame rates, smoother multitasking, and enhanced responsiveness with the Bitsum Highest Performance Power Plan, a tailored power management profile designed specifically for gamers and users engaged in resource-intensive tasks.
+This powerful plan ensures your system operates at its absolute maximum capacity, eliminating CPU throttling and reducing input lag during the most demanding scenarios.

-- **Temp Cleaner**
+- **Temp Tamer**

-  Free up valuable storage space and enhance system efficiency with Temp Tamer a Cache and Temporary File cleaning tool.
-Quickly remove unnecessary temporary files, cache, and log files that accumulate over time, ensuring your system runs smoothly.
+  Free up valuable storage space and enhance system efficiency with Temp Tamer, a powerful cleaning tool that removes unnecessary temporary files, cache data, and log files that accumulate over time.
+By optimizing your storage, Temp Tamer ensures a faster and more responsive computing experience.

 # 🚨 Disclaimer
 The author of this script is **NOT** responsible for bricked operating systems, thermonuclear war, or you getting fired because your internet connection failed.
 Please do some research if you have any concerns about features included in GetRegged's Performance Batch **BEFORE** running it!